Flawless (Beyoncé song): Background

 In December 2013, Beyoncé explained the idea behind "Bow Down" on iTunes Radio: "The reason I put out 'Bow Down' is because I woke up, I went into the studio, I had a chant in my head, it was aggressive, it was angry, it wasn't the Beyoncé that wakes up every morning.
 It was the Beyoncé that was angry.
 It was the Beyoncé that felt the need to defend herself.
 And if the song never comes out…OK!
 I said it!
 And I listened to it after I finished, and I said, This is hot!
 I'mma put it out.
 I'm not going to sell it.
 I'm just going to put it out.
 People like it, great; they don't, they don't.
 And I won't do it every day because that's not who I am.
 But I feel strong.
 And anyone that says, 'Oh that is disrespectful,' just imagine the person that hates you.
 Imagine a person that doesn't believe in you.
 And look in the mirror and say, 'Bow down, bitch' and I guarantee you feel gangsta!
 So listen to the song from that point of view again if you didn't like it before."

-Chimamanda Ngozi Adichie praised the song, stating that she "likes the idea that Beyonce's song might make girls feel that they can ask to try to do these things" and further said "I have had young people in Nigeria who probably would have never heard of my TED talk without Beyonce and who are now talking about feminism."
+Chimamanda Ngozi Adichie praised the song, stating that she "likes the idea that Beyonce's song might make girls feel that they can ask to try to do these things", and further saying: "I have had young people in Nigeria who probably would have never heard of my TED talk without Beyonce and who are now talking about feminism."